• Skip to primary navigation

 • Shred it, dice it, and reuse it.

-• Throw it in enchiladas, tamales, fried rice, pulled pork sandwiches, etc. the only limit here is your own creativity.
+• Throw it in enchiladas, tamales, fried rice, pulled pork sandwiches, etc. The only limit here is your own creativity.

 #4 Trimming Bacon Costs